exogee-technology/graphweaver/docs/design.md

 }
 ```

-The Base Resolver generates the `OrderBy` input for each entity type.
+GraphWeaver generates the `OrderBy` input for each entity type.
 For example, our book `OrderBy` input would look like this:

 ```
   input BookOrderBy {